cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/import_result_asset.png)

-## Update assets with the CSV import
+## Update Assets with the CSV Import

 You can use the CSV import to update your data quickly.